October 2008 Archives

 "I look at these people and can't quite believe that they exist.
 Are they professional actors?
 I wonder.
 Or are they simply laymen who want a lot of attention?"

-He placed the dilemma in terms of airline food (he probably flies in the class where the still have that):
+He placed the dilemma in terms of airline food:

 "The flight attendant comes down the aisle with her food cart and, eventually, parks it beside my seat.
 "Can I interest you in the chicken?" she asks.
 "Or would you prefer the platter of shit with bits of broken glass in it?"